BrandonMok/acnh-nookipedia/README.md

 It has allowed me to tinker more with my current knowledge while also exploring other features and related libraries such as React Router.
 Nevertheless, this project was a fun and enjoyable project to work on.

 ## Note:
+The ACNH API used to gather data for the application provides more data and opportunities that would make great additions!
+Additionally, there are a lot of performance, possible refactoring, and more that I would like to do with the application.
-There may be additional features and pages added in the future.
-The API used offers more data related to the ACNH game that would make great additions.
-However, future additions to the React site/application is left to available downtime if any.
+However, future work and additions are up to available downtime that I may have.lication is left to available downtime if any.

 ## API
 `http://acnhapi.com/doc`